MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-plan-picks-in-worksheets.md

 > [!NOTE]
 >  If warehouse pick instructions have already been created, and you would like to combine them into one efficient pick instruction, then you must delete the individual warehouse picks.
 The lines to be picked can now be listed in the worksheet.

 In the pick worksheet, you can set up pick lists for employees that minimise the time the employee has to move about the warehouse picking items.
 There are fields that contain information about the quantities of items available in the cross-dock bins.
-This is useful in cross docking situations to plan your work assignments, because the program will always propose a pick from a cross-dock bin before any other bin, regardless of the unit of measure.
+This is useful in cross docking situations to plan your work assignments, because application will always propose a pick from a cross-dock bin before any other bin, regardless of the unit of measure.
 The lines in the worksheet can come from a number of source documents and be sorted by item, shelf number, source document, due date, or ship-to address.

 If you sort by due date, you can choose to delete from the worksheet all lines except those that need immediate attention.
 The less urgent lines are not deleted as such, but just sent back to the **Pick Selection** worksheet.
 When you create the pick, the lines have already been sorted by due date, and you can choose to assign the pick to a particular employee.